 U.S. Treasury says it has closed loans to seven major airlines

-WASHINGTON, Sept 29 (Reuters) - The U.S. Treasury said on Tuesday it had closed loans to seven large airlines hit hard by the economic impact of the coronavirus pandemic.
+WASHINGTON/CHICAGO, Sept 29 (Reuters) - The U.S. Treasury said on Tuesday it had closed loans to seven large airlines hit hard by the coronavirus pandemic and urged Congress to save tens of thousands of airline jobs by extending billions in payroll assistance.

-It said in a statement the seven carriers were Alaska Airlines ALK.N, American Airlines AAL.O, Frontier Airlines, JetBlue Airways Corp JBLU.O , Hawaiian Airlines, SkyWest Airlines SKYW.O, and United Airlines UAL.O.
+The Treasury said in a statement the seven carriers were Alaska Airlines ALK.N, American Airlines AAL.O, Frontier Airlines, JetBlue Airways Corp JBLU.O , Hawaiian Airlines, SkyWest Airlines SKYW.O and United Airlines UAL.O.

+Airlines and unions were still heavily lobbying Congress ahead of a Wednesday headline for a new $25 billion bailout to keep workers on the payroll for another six months, but industry officials acknowledge they face an uphill battle with just hours left.

+U.S. airlines received $25 billion in March under the CARES Act, primarily in the form of grants to keep employees on payroll through September and avoid furloughs.

 ((mohammad.zargham@thomsonreuters.com;))